onqtam/headjack/docs/why/SYSTEM.md

 # SECTION: War
 ██████████████████████████████████████████████████████████████████

+> "Some of us, perhaps all of us, believe that it is legitimate to kill enemy soldiers in a war, as if war were a special circumstance that shrinks the sizes of enemy souls." - [Douglas Hofstadter](https://www.goodreads.com/quotes/830578-some-of-us-perhaps-all-of-us-believe-that-it)

 > "Any organization created out of fear must create fear to survive." - [Bill Hicks](https://www.azquotes.com/quote/798848)

 > "Did you ever stop to thnk about all the people we kill?
 They're always people who tell us to live together in harmony and try to love one another: Jesus, Ghandi, Lincoln, John Kennedy, Bobby Kennedy, Medgar Evers, Malcolm X, Martin Luther King, John Lennon.
 They all said: 'Try to live together peacefully.'
 BAM!
 Right in the f--in head!
 Aparently we're not ready for that!" - [George Carlin](https://www.azquotes.com/quote/891216)